fsaris/newsfal/README.md

 newsfal
 =======

-TYPO3 extension.
-Adds a FAL image field to news for further FE usage.
-Supports media extension.
+Adds a FAL media field to EXT:News for further FE usage.